griddb/griddb-kafka-connect/docs/GridDB-kafka-sink-connect-and-source-connect-guide.md

     | BYTES                   | GSType.BLOB      |
     | Decimal, Date, Time, Timestamp | GSType.TIMESTAMP |

-* In Kafka-connector-JDBC, the primary can be any column, so it is configurable.
-But in GridDB, the rowkey is the first column, so it is not configurable with GridDB Kafka sink/source connector.
+Note: In GridDB, the rowkey is the first column, so it is not configurable with GridDB Kafka sink/source connector.

 ### The relationship between Apache Kafka and GridDB database